BRUSH 29

 will this work on hooded eyes?

-can i use it for anything besides eyeliner?
+can i use it to create a wing?